This essay was developed due to requests by clients.

 In addition the person who has inadequate boundaries in any of these ways is in some sense shaming the other whose behaviour they are trying to justify, when they are usually consciously attempting not to shame.
 This is counter-intuitive yes, but if we rescue another when they have the tools to sort it out themselves our actions imply that they lack the capacity for their own growth.

 (Noting that rescuing is generally undertaken without harmful intention, and indeed the person doing the rescuing is often pressured to step in by those who are used to being rescued.
-However underneath is an indication of the rescuer’s challenges in regulating and working with their own emotions as a consequence of their own developmental cracks.)
+However underneath is an indication of the rescuer’s challenges in regulating and working with their own emotions as a consequence of their own transgenerational, developmental and experiential cracks.)

 And so rather than be the opposite of shame, as suggested above, perhaps true empathy should be considered as an optimal middle way between these two end-points of shaming.
 Because if we can really empathise at each of the various levels then we can regulate with both the other and ourselves, keeping a sense of identity without rigidity and enabling change without rupture.